aduerig/burrus/README.md

 * std c++14

 ### Training burrus
-If training on one computer, first run:
+If training on one computer, first run `make`

-`make`
-then run:
-`train_serial.sh`
+then run `train_serial.sh`

 ### Playing against burrus
-Running `play` after make will have two players as defined in play.cpp play against each other.
-The players are added in the line: `players.push_back`.
+Running `play` after `make` will have two players as defined in `play.cpp` play against each other.

 #### Types of players avaliable
-* Human: accepts input from the keyboard for moves to make.
+* Human: Accepts input from the keyboard for moves to make.
 Takes in an integer from 0-63 starting in the upper left and going right.
 * Rand: Makes random legal moves.
 * Minimax: Traditional AI that looks ahead to a certain `depth` game states, and minimizes the loss from its perspective according to a simple `board_evaluation` function (total_enemy_pieces - total_its_pieces).
+Depth can be passed in as an argument to the script `play`
 * MonteCarlo: AI that uses the AlphaZero rollout algorithm to select its next move.